What happens in the first therapy session?

 Concessions

-Reduced rate sessions are available for students and refugees - please contact me for details.
+A limited amount of reduced rate sessions are available for students and refugees on a first come first serve basis.
+Please contact me for further details.

 Payment

 Payment is due 24 hours before each session.
-I accept bank transfers and can provide payment details after our initial consultation.
+I accept bank transfers and cash and can provide payment details after our initial consultation.

 Cancellation Policy